1931 St. Louis Cardinals season

-The 1931 St. Louis Cardinals season was the team's 50th season in St. Louis, Missouri and the 40th season in the National League.
-The Cardinals went 101–53 during the season and finished first in the National League.
+The 1931 St. Louis Cardinals season was the team's 50th season in Saint Louis, Missouri and the 40th season in the National League.
+The Cardinals went 101 wins and 53 losses during the season and finished first in the National League.
 In the World Series, they beat the Philadelphia Athletics in 7 games.

 Regular season

 Second baseman Frankie Frisch won the MVP Award this year, batting .311, with 4 home runs and 82 RBIs.